Sexual and gender minorities: Usage

-Others referred to as "sexual minorities" include fetishists and practitioners in of BDSM (bondage, dominance, and submission) ￼, and sadism and masochism.
-The term may also include asexuals, fictosexuals and people whose choice of partner or partners is atypical, such as swingers, polyamorists or people in other non-monogamous relationships, and those who have partners significantly older or younger than themselves.
-It may also refer to people who are in a mixed-race relationship.
+In addition to LGBT, some referred to as "sexual minorities" include fetishists and practitioners in of BDSM (bondage, dominance, and submission), and sadism and masochism.
+The term may also include asexual, fictosexual and people whose choice of partner or partners is atypical, such as swingers, polyamorists or people in other non-monogamous relationships, and those who have partners significantly older or younger than themselves.